 - Annual Enrollment Period from October 15 to December 7

-- Special Enrollment Periods after qualifying events
+- Special Enrollment Periods after certain qualifying events

 - Part D enrollment opportunities